52 Weekends - May

 Agricultural Fair

-Novi Sad Fair is one of the most prestigious fair institutions in this part of Europe the roots of which can be found in the 19th century, although the first official activity in a modern form is considered to be the First Novi Sad Exhibition of Craft, Industrial and Agricultural Products from 1923.
-Since then the Novi Sad Fair has been and remained a prestigious meeting place for representatives of various industries and businesses who present their own products and services, do business with business partners and customers, and gain knowledge about the latest trends in the areas in which they operate.
+Novi Sad Fair is one of the most prominent fair institutions in this part of Europe whose roots can be traced to the 19th century, although the first official activity in modern form is considered to be the First Novi Sad Exhibition of Craft, Industrial and Agricultural Products from 1923.
+Since then, the Novi Sad Fair has been a prestigious meeting place for representatives of various industries and businesses who present their own products and services here, make deals with business partners and customers, and acquire knowledge about the latest trends in the areas in which they operate.

-Among the fairs of cars, sports, energy, ecology, education, goldsmithing, media, fashion, books and others organized within the Novi Sad Fair, the International Agricultural Fair and the International Fairs of Hunting and Fishing, Tourism, Ecology and Sport – “LORIST” stand out in importance, tradition and number of visitors.
+Among the fairs regard cars, sports, energy, ecology, education, goldsmithing, media, fashion, books and various other things organized within the Novi Sad Fair, the International Agricultural Fair and the International Fairs of Hunting and Fishing, Tourism, Ecology and Sports are among the most important, with the longest tradition and number of visitors.

-Thanks to the International Agricultural Fair, Novi Sad becomes the European regional capital of agriculture in May.
-In the halls of the Novi Sad Fair, agricultural products, land cultivation machines are exhibited; among which tractors attract the most attention, as well as everything that is needed for fruit and vegetables growing and livestock breeding.
-Among the exhibition spaces are traditionally those where the National Livestock Exhibition is held, where visitors often photograph purebred cows, sheep and unofficial stars of the show – bulls weighing from a ton and a half to two.
+Thanks to the International Agricultural Fair, Novi Sad was the European regional capital of agriculture in May.
+In the halls of the Novi Sad Fair, agricultural products and soil treatment machines are exhibited, among which tractors attract the most attention, as well as everything necessary for growing fruits, vegetables and animal husbandry.
+Among the exhibition spaces traditionally visited are those of the National Livestock Exhibition, where visitors often take photos of cows, sheep and unofficial stars of the show – bulls weighing from a ton and a half to two.

 <